 WHAT CAN YOU DO WITH C05?

-- The African Wild Dog Behaviour Course is an excellent interest course for any BSc student or any student that is going into the guiding industry.
+- The African Wild Dog Behaviour Course is an excellent interest course for any BSc student or any student who is going into the guiding industry.

 - Students who successfully complete the course with a final mark of 50% or above automatically fulfil the qualification requirements to enrol for the COAPE Diploma in Animal Behaviour.